Manohar-Sai/Toxic-Comment-Classification-and-deploying-in-telegram-chat-bot/README.md

 classify it as toxic or not.
 Toxicity of a comment can be presented in several categories - toxic, severe-toxic, obscene, threat, insult or identity-hate.
 Problem statement needs to classify it as either toxic or not and then classify the comment to which category(ies) it belongs to.
+The dataset for the problem statement can be found [here](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data)

 ### Modelling and Evaluation
 - Multinomial Naive Bayes